 Membership is voluntary, and open to all licensed independent early childhood centres managed by community owned, privately owned and voluntary groups.
 The ECC is fully funded by membership subscriptions.
 With almost 1,200 financial members we are New Zealand's largest early childhood employers' organisation.
 Our members employ over 7,000 staff and provide early childhood education for over 50,000 New Zealanders under age 5.

 The ECC membership is diverse, ranging from centres in small rural towns to those in large cities and from centres as small as 10 licensed places to a number of 50-place centres with multiple licenses.
-Sixty-two per cent of member centres are owner-operated; the remaining 38% are community owned.
+Seventy percent of member centres are owner-operated; the remaining 30% are community owned.

 While most of our centres reflect no special character, a number reflect a variety of specialised educational philosophies, including religious affiliations, Montessori, Reggio Emilia, Pasifika, Rudolf Steiner and Māori.

 The ECC is governed by its constitution, which provides for an Executive Committee elected annually by members.
 The Executive Committee comprises a President, Vice President, Treasurer, Secretary and five Executive Members and up to three Patrons (elected by the life members).